SirEzha/Asteriods-game/README.md

-# asteroids
+# Asteroids
-classic asteroids game
+Classic asteroids game done in processing.

+Feel free to use lol

+Author: Sergei Baginskii